 The US Navy’s Sumatran Expeditions of 1832 & 1838

 The US Navy’s role in the suppression of Barbary piracy in the Mediterranean is deservedly well known but few today are aware that in the 1830s two American expeditions were launched against pirates in what is now Indonesia.
-The scene was to be the then semi-independent Sultanate of Ache (Atjeh in Dutch) in Sumatra and the interventions were to be the precursor to an intense and bloody series of conflicts from 1873 to 1904 in which the Netherlands’ colonial army struggled to bring the area under Dutch rule.
-This article is focussed on the US Navy’s Sumatran Expeditions of 1832 & 1838.
+The scene was to be the then semi-independent Sultanate of Aceh (Atjeh in Dutch) in Sumatra and the interventions were to be the precursor to an intense and bloody series of conflicts from 1873 to 1914 in which the Netherlands’ colonial army struggled to bring the area under Dutch rule.
+(A previous article describes the beginning of those wars – click here to read if you have missed it).
+This present article is focussed on the US Navy’s Sumatran Expeditions of 1832 & 1838.

 Salem in the 1830s – the base for Peabody’s shipping empire